LLN vertical signature rgb.png

 • Schools determine the use of funds with guidance from LLN staff, in service of the needs of the specific school community.

 This autonomy, coupled with LLN’s focus on accountability, will ensure schools accelerate student opportunity and achievement.
-As of the 2022-2023 school year, all six LLN schools are meeting the State of Colorado’s Academic Growth expectations as measured on the School Performance Framework.
+As of the 2022-2023 school year, all six LLN schools met the State of Colorado’s Academic Growth expectations as measured on the School Performance Framework.